run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-ai21/README.md

 )
 agent = agent_worker.as_agent()

-response = agent.chat("My friend moses had 10 apples.
+response = agent.chat("My friend Moses had 10 apples.
 He ate 5 apples in the morning.
 Then he found a box with 25 apples."
-                      "he divided all his apples between his 5 friends.
-How many apples did each friend got?")
+                      "He divided all his apples between his 5 friends.
+How many apples did each friend get?")
 ```